Sonny Bono: Entertainment career

 Bono began his music career as a songwriter at Specialty Records, where his song "Things You Do to Me" was recorded by Sam Cooke, and went on to work for record producer Phil Spector in the early 1960s as a promotion man, percussionist and "gofer".
-One of his earliest songwriting efforts, "Needles and Pins" was co-written with Jack Nitzsche, another member of Spector's production team.
+One of his earliest songwriting efforts, "Needles and Pins", was co-written with Jack Nitzsche, another member of Spector's production team.
 In 1965, he achieved commercial success with his wife Cher in the singing duo Sonny & Cher.
 Bono wrote, arranged and produced a number of hit records including the singles "I Got You Babe" and "The Beat Goes On", although Cher received more attention as a performer.
 He played a major part in Cher's early solo recording career, writing and producing singles including "Bang Bang" and "You Better Sit Down Kids".

-Under a pseudonym, Bono co-wrote "She Said Yeah", covered by The Rolling Stones on their 1965 LP December's Children.
+Under a pseudonym, Bono co-wrote "She Said Yeah", covered by the Rolling Stones on their 1965 LP Out of Our Heads.
 His lone hit single as a solo artist, "Laugh at Me", was released in 1965 and peaked at No. 10 on the Billboard Hot 100.
 In live concerts, Bono introduced the song by saying "I'd like to sing a medley of my hit".
+"Laugh at Me" was also covered by Mott The Hoople on their first album, released in 1969.
 His only other single as a solo artist, "The Revolution Kind", reached No. 70 on the Billboard Hot 100 later that year.
 His solo album, Inner Views, was released in 1967.

-Sonny continued to work with Cher through the early and mid-1970s, starring in a popular television variety show, The Sonny & Cher Comedy Hour, which ran on CBS from 1971 to 1974.
-In 1974 his solo variety show, The Sonny Comedy Revue, which ran on ABC for one season.
+Bono continued to work with Cher through the early and mid-1970s, starring in a popular television variety show, The Sonny & Cher Comedy Hour, which ran on CBS from 1971 to 1974.
+Around the time that The Sonny and Cher Comedy Hour was in development, Bono grew his now famous mustache, which he would continue to wear for the rest of his life.
+In 1974, his solo variety show, The Sonny Comedy Revue, ran on ABC for one season.
 From 1976 to 1977, the duo, since divorced, returned to perform together on The Sonny and Cher Show.
 Their last appearance together was on Late Night with David Letterman on November 13, 1987, on which they sang "I Got You Babe".